Award-winning West Coast pie business in liquidation over $500k in unpaid tax, as owner starts new company

 “However, like many businesses across hospitality and retail, we have faced an increasingly difficult trading environment over the past year.”

-“This includes protecting jobs where possible, maintaining key supplier relationships, and ensuring continuity for our customers and stockists while responding to the strong ongoing demand for our products.”
+“We are now transitioning through a planned restructure with our focus toward the future… this includes protecting jobs where possible, maintaining key supplier relationships, and ensuring continuity for our customers and stockists.”